 The Affordable Care Act includes many changes scheduled for implementation over the next few years.
 We are dedicated to keeping you informed and will provide you with regular updates* and what it means for your business and you personally.

-- Annual Open Enrollmnent for Individual and Family Plans should begin, November 1, 2018, through, December 15, 2018!
+Annual Open Enrollment for Individual and Family Plans has ended for 2019.
 However, Individuals and Families can apply and obtain health insurance coverage during Special Enrollment Periods if there is a Qualifying Life Event after this annual open enrollment period.
 Qualifying Events include the following:

 Listed below are several links to informational sources if you wish to access more detailed information about Health Care Reform.
 In addition, PLEASE do not hesitate to contact our office if you have any questions.

 While every attempt has been made to ensure the accuracy of this information as of most recent website update, federal and state rules and interpretations of the ACA continue to evolve, and every employer's circumstances are unique.
 We may need to work in consultation with your legal and tax advisors.